 Our activities have encouraged NHS England to make funding from the National Cancer Transformation Programme available to Trusts that want to transform their prostate cancer diagnostic pathway.

 To support this initiative, we are working closely with the Royal Marsden and the Trusts in the West Midlands to use this funding to pilot what is being called a RAPID pathway.
 This will use mpMRI before biopsy to reduce average prostate cancer diagnosis time to just eight days and referral-to-treatment time to 20 days.
-We will soon also be working with other Trusts to support them to use this funding to implement mpMRI before biopsy.
+We are also working with other Trusts and Cancer Alliances to support them to use this funding to implement mpMRI before biopsy.

 Implementation in Wales

 Some areas in Wales do not offer access to mpMRI before biopsy yet.
 This is in large part due to the complexity of the technique and lack of resources to achieve widespread adoption.
 Wales is a top priority for us and we've been supporting the Welsh Government, Welsh Planned Care Programme team and Welsh Urology Board to provide solutions to the barriers to adoption of high-quality mpMRI across the Health Boards.

 Two centres in Wales are already leading the way, with Cwm Taf providing a one-stop shop service – like the RAPID pathway being piloted in England - and Aneurin Bevan, transforming its diagnostic pathway so that every man with suspected of having prostate cancer gets an mpMRI scan before a biopsy as standard practice.

 Making progress in Scotland

 Clinical transformation in Scotland requires agreement among relevant clinicians (urologists and radiologists) that the evidence for change is strong enough.
-We plan to bring these clinicians together in the Spring to get their backing for the widespread adoption of mpMRI before biopsy.
+We plan to bring these clinicians together to get their backing for the widespread adoption of mpMRI before biopsy.
 We then hope to support them to make this a reality.

 Some Health Boards have already put mpMRI before biopsy into the prostate cancer diagnostic pathway.
-Use our map (last updated 2016, to be updated April 2018) to see which ones.
+Use our map (last updated 2018) to see which ones.

 Overcoming barriers to adoption